theobald-software/theobald-software.github.io/content/_en/yunio/run-services.md

 ### Testing a Service

-Before integrating a yunIO service, it is recommended to test the service directly in yunIO or in a REST client, e.g., Swagger Inspector or Postman.
+Test a service directly in yunIO or in a REST client, e.g., Swagger Inspector or Postman, before integrating.

 - Click ![copy](/img/content/yunio/icons/copyURL.png) to copy the URL of the service endpoint to your clipboard.
 The URL can be used to trigger a service run.
 - Click ![copy](/img/content/yunio/icons/run.png) to open the *Run Service* menu, where you can define parameters and run the service directly in yunIO.<br>